-The assessed chemical will be imported into Australia in a neat highly viscous semi-solid form to be reformulated into finished products or as a component in finished products.
+The assessed chemical will be imported into Australia in a neat powder form to be reformulated into finished products or as a component in finished products.
 The assessed chemical will be used in gypsum binders.
 The gypsum binders will be used in the construction of articles such as wall boards, partitions and gypsum blocks.
 The typical concentration of the assessed chemical in finished products is up to 5%.